-Men Who Know What They’re Doing31 Aug 2017, Posted by Aria's Blog in
+Men Who Know What They’re Doing31 Aug 2017, Posted by Katie's Blog in

 Men often fall into the trap of rushing sex too quickly towards penetration.
-They are often blamed for missing the opportunity to draw a woman out via foreplay that truly awakens her body to its potential.
+They are often blamed for missing the opportunity to draw a woman out via foreplay that truly awakens her body to its true capacity.

-But there’s really nothing wrong with the man.
-The problem is with the urgency in the woman.
-She might have learned it from the men she was with beforehand or the culture of pornography.
-Maybe she was abused and shuns real intimacy as a result, or it might just be that she’s afraid or unfamiliar with opening deeply to an effortless connection.
+But there’s really nothing wrong with him.
+The problem is with the urgency.
+The woman might have learned it from the men she was with beforehand.
+Or the culture of pornography.
+Maybe she was abused and shuns real intimacy as a result.
+Perhaps she’s afraid or simply unfamiliar with opening deeply to a meaningful connection.
 However it came about, she’s been conditioned to disconnect from herself and to push instead of flow.

 I’ve been there myself.
 Many a time.
 Diverted from the truth of what my body was genuinely ready and open for.
-Sometimes it was internally driven by my own impatience and sometimes I was led there by the man’s agenda.
-It’s so easy for all of us to get out of sync and move too fast.
+Sometimes it was internally driven by my own impatience, and sometimes I was led there by the man’s agenda.
+It’s so easy to get out of sync and move too fast.

 It takes great courage to do nothing in sex.
 To stop, to relax and allow.
-And wait for truly authentic connection to take shape and weave its energy through the body.
+And wait for truly authentic connection to awaken and weave its energy through the body.
 Generally there’s a strong inclination to do more rather than less and to go faster rather than slow.
 But less and slow is often what’s required for the real magic.
 The mind can get a bit edgy when not much is happening though.
-It thinks it needs to drive the activity in order to feel more.
-But in fact it’s the act of feeling more that ultimately ushers in the best activity.
+The impulse is usually to drive the activity with more intensity in order to feel more.
+But conversely, it’s via feeling more that we can ultimately usher in the best activity.

 Is that confusing?
 It can be counterintuitive.

 Good sex comes from connection.
-But that’s connection on all levels: body, heart and mind.
+But that’s connection on all levels: body, heart, mind and soul.
 Overriding one of those elements will force overcompensation in another.
 A hasty push to drive things forward physically is usually built upon a deficiency of heart connection.
-The greater that deficiency of meaningful emotional presence, the more striving there will be to make up the deficit in physical action.
-A lot of position changes, high friction thrusting, athletic performance etc. The less we allow ourselves to open to the fullness of feelings in a sexual exchange, the more intensity we will require in physical stimulation in order to stir sensation.
-Roughness, pounding penetration, risky situations.
-Conversely, the more the heart is engaged, the more readily arousal will occur from the slow and steady of minimal stimulation.
+The greater the deficiency in emotional presence, the more striving there will be to make up the deficit in physical activity.
+A lot of position changes, high friction thrusting, athletic performance etc. The less we allow ourselves to open to the fullness of feelings in a sexual exchange, the more intensity we will require in physical stimulation to stir sensation.
+Like roughness, pounding penetration and risky situations.
+Conversely, the more the heart is engaged, the more arousal will be stirred organically from slow, steady and much more subtle interaction.

 The body can actually turn on in an instant.
 But the foundations of connection need to be established for that to occur.
-The hearts of both men and women need the generosity of time and space for that to genuinely settle in and invite meaningful intimacy with a sexual partner.
-The heart is our gatekeeper.
-Its pace must be honoured in order for it to open and become activated in the exchange.
+The heart is our gatekeeper and its pace must be honoured in order for it to open and become activated in the exchange.